 The Bujinkan New York Dojo (武神館 ニューヨーク道場) was founded in 1987 by Joe Maurantonio, a native New Yorker.
-Located in Westchester (NY), Our martial arts school is dedicated to the Bujinkan tradition of sharing authentic samurai jujutsu and ninja taijutsu (ninjutsu) arts.
+Located in Westchester (NY), our martial arts school is dedicated to the Bujinkan tradition of sharing authentic samurai jujutsu and ninja taijutsu (ninjutsu) arts.

 Bujinkan Dojo Training

-The Bujinkan Dojo, or "Warrior Spirit Training Hall," was organized in the mid-1970's by Grandmaster Masaaki Hatsumi.
-This international organization is comprised of nine distinct schools of ancient Japanese samurai and ninja martial arts which trace their lineage back to the ninth century.
+The Bujinkan Dojo, or "Warrior Spirit Training Hall," was organized in the mid-1970s by Grandmaster Masaaki Hatsumi.
+This international organization is comprised of nine distinct schools of ancient Japanese samurai and ninja martial arts that trace their lineage back to the ninth century.
 The Bujinkan Dojo Hombu (main office) is directly supervised by Soke Masaaki Hatsumi from his home in Noda City, Japan.
 He is recognized as one of the premiere martial artists alive today.

-Ninjutsu In New York
+Bujinkan Ninjutsu In New York

 Masaaki Hatsumi, soke